tytydraco/yessleep/out/The_Archive.md

 Initial entry.
 No visible fire damage to the Archive.
 Books intact.
 Air dry.
 Too dry.

 Having wandered the shelves for some time, I reached out for an eye-catching volume bound in faded green leather, coughing as dust stirred in the air.
 Its title was in Latin: *De Membris Umbrae.* “About the Members of the Shadow”.
-A little much, maybe: it sounded like a lurid gothic novel\*.\* I opened it.
+A little much, maybe: it sounded like a lurid gothic novel.
+I opened it.

 The pages were blank.